gonggo-org/sawang/INSTALL.md

 ## Build Dependency

-Sawang depends on cJSON shared library.
+Sawang depends on cJSON shared library as Gonggo does (you need not to built cJSON if you have done it for Gonggo).
 Please refer to (cJSON build)[https://github.com/gonggo-org/gonggo/blob/main/INSTALL.md].

 ## Build Sawang